Anarchy at Samarra: Al-Musta'in (862–866)

-After the death of previous Caliph, al-Muntasir (who had not appointed any successors), the Turkic military leaders held a council to select his successor.
+After the death of the previous Caliph, al-Muntasir (who had not appointed any successors), the Turkic military leaders held a council to select his successor.
 They were not willing to have al-Mu'tazz or his brothers; so they elected Ahmad ibn Muhammad, son of the Abbasid prince Muhammad ibn al-Mu'tasim, who took the regnal name al-Mustaʿin.
 He reigned for four and half years and then abdicated in favor of al-Mu'tazz because of the Abbasid civil war.
-As part of the terms of al-Musta'in's abdication, he was to be given an estate in the Hijaz, and allowed to travel between the cities of Mecca and Medina.
+As part of the terms of al-Musta'in's abdication, he was to be given an estate in the Hijaz and allowed to travel between the cities of Mecca and Medina.
 On January 12, Muhammad brought a group of judges and jurists to witness that al-Musta'in had entrusted his affairs to him.
 Delegates carrying the terms of abdication were sent to Samarra, where al-Mu'tazz personally signed the document and agreed to the conditions.
 The delegates returned to Baghdad with the signed document on January 24, accompanied by a group of emissaries sent to secure al-Musta'in's allegiance to al-Mu'tazz.
 On Friday, January 25, al-Mu'tazz was acknowledged as caliph in the mosques throughout Baghdad.